 Photo: Jennifer Causey; Styling: Kira Corbin

-3. Heat a large nonstick skillet over medium heat.
-Add remaining 1 teaspoon oil to pan; swirl to coat.
-Add eggs; cook 4 minutes, stirring until curds form.
+4. Heat a large nonstick skillet over medium heat.
+Add remaining 1 teaspoon olive oil to pan; swirl to coat.
+Add eggs; cook 3 to 4 minutes or until eggs are soft and beginning to set, stirring frequently.
+Remove pan from heat.